 Spring Conference on Correctional Health Care - Call for Proposals

 Nearly a thousand health professionals attend the Spring Conference, one of the largest in the world for this field.
 They come to be educated and inspired by leaders from every discipline in this diverse sector of health care.
 Be one of those leaders.
-Teach your colleagues how to elevate their standards of professionalism, improve health care delivery and be more efficient and productive.
+Teach your colleagues how to elevate their standards of performance, improve health care delivery and be more efficient and productive.

 Correctional health care providers face extraordinary situations, limited resources, stress and concerns well out of the norm for most health care professionals.
 The conference brings peers together to address common challenges, make new contacts and leave with more preparation and confidence for whatever’s ahead.